Karan-Manhas/CryptoMetricsOfficial/README.md

 # CryptoMetrics | Ubuntu Edition
-A repo dedicated for evaluating the performance of CRYSTAL - Kyber and ECDH based on execution_time in ns, cpu utilisation and memory usage.
+This project benchmarks and compares the performance of post-quantum and classical cryptographic algorithms—Kyber (ML-KEM 1024) and ECDH (P-256).
+The primary goal is to evaluate their execution time, CPU usage, and memory consumption under consistent test conditions on an Ubuntu EC2 instance.
 ## Relevant files/folders
 Below describes the relevant cpp files for benchmarking.
 ### Relevant`.cpp`files